intel/openvino-drl-training-demo/README.md

 idea can be applied for RL problems which leverage pre-trained autoencoders for state-space reduction.

 ## Installing Pre-Requisite Software

+Note: The code in this repo was validated on python3.6.
+Highly reccomended to create a seperate python3.6 virtual environment for this code!

 Step 1: Check to see if the correct version of openMPI is installed on your system (should be 2.1.1)

 ```console